Email Connected Service

 • IMAPS

-POP3S and IMAPS used to support secure protocol for synchronization.
+POP3S and IMAPS are used to support secure protocols for synchronisation.
 When selecting POP3 or IMAP type, note the difference in the way messages are synced.

-* there may be limitations related to non-secure IMAP protocol.
+* There may be limitations related to the non-secure IMAP protocol.
 Even though we list this protocol as supported, it has not been tested due to internal technical limitations.

 HOST